Novimatrem/blog/_posts/2020-07-20-how-to-fully-properly-disable-mouse-acceleration-in-most-linux-distros-and-de.markdown

 Feel free to [subscribe to my blog with RSS](https://novimatrem.gitlab.io/blog/feed.xml), or, if you enjoy microblogging, [follow me on Mastodon @Novimatrem@mastodon.online](https://mastodon.online/@Novimatrem)~

 If you'd like to learn more of me, and the things I do, my website does a great job of that; [https://novimatrem.gitlab.io/](https://novimatrem.gitlab.io/)

+You can e-mail me with thoughts, feedback, etc. at TheNovimatrem@protonmail.ch

 ...